-In 1842, the Sisters of the Good Shepherd left France and came to the United States to open the first Good Shepherd Community in Louisville, Kentucky.
-In 1867, five sisters were sent to Boston, Massachusetts to establish a program for women in need.
-The Sisters opened the House of The Good Shepherd on Huntington Avenue in 1870 where they remained for ninety-four years serving women experiencing difficulty in family and society.
-In 1946 Archbishop Cushing purchased property on Jamaica Way, which was used by the Sisters to open two residences for women.
-By the 1960’s, the building on Huntington Avenue had grown old and was no longer functional.
-At this time, Archbishop Cushing made plans to move both the Huntington Avenue and Jamaica Way locations to Marlboro, Massachusetts.
-The Archbishop purchased property and a residential treatment center was built and opened on October 20th, 1964 known as Madonna Hall for Girls.
+In 1842, some of the sisters came to the United States to open the first Good Shepherd Community in Louisville, Kentucky.
+In 1867, five sisters were sent to Boston to establish a program for women in need.
+The Sisters opened the House of The Good Shepherd on Huntington Avenue in 1870 where they remained for 94 years serving women experiencing difficulty in family and society.
+In 1946 Archbishop Cushing purchased property on Jamaica Way, which helped the Sisters open two residences for women.
+In the 1960’s, the Sisters moved all their locations out to Marlboro, Massachusetts where a residential treatment center was completed in October 1964 and named Madonna Hall for Girls.

-Realizing the need for this type of agency in the Greater Boston Area, in 1992 Sr. Joanne Westwater opened Good Shepherd Maria Droste Services, a mental health counseling agency in Quincy, Massachusetts.
+Realizing the need for this type of agency in the Greater Boston Area, in 1992 Sr. Joanne Westwater opened the second Maria Droste Services to provide mental health counseling in Quincy, Massachusetts.
 Shortly thereafter, Maria Droste Services expanded by adding a holistic therapy component to the agency.
-We are staffed by Sisters of the Good Shepherd and laypersons who subscribe to the values and mission of our foundress, St. Mary Euphrasia Pelletier and to the teachings and life of The Good Shepherd.
-Maria Droste Counseling Services continues to be committed to serving uninsured, low-income individuals and families.
+By the mid-1990s Sr.Lorraine Bernier ran the mission and we were staffed by six sisters and several volunteer clinicians.